OpenWaterFoundation/owf-infomapper-coagtransfer/README.md

                                        Will be copied to InfoMapper 'assets/app' folder. workflow/                            Command files and scripts to download and process data into maps and perform analysis steps.
 Folders match menu organization.
+                                       TSTool and GeoProcessor have been phased in for some analysis steps and to prepare information products for the website.
+                                       Python and R are still also used for analysis similar to workflow-v2. workflow-v1/                         Initial version of the workflow that uses relative paths and is portable.
+                                       Python and R are primarily used.
+This workflow is used for some analysis steps given the initial focus to get automation working, if not fully optimized in terms of technologies.
+    .gitignore                         File to ignore dynamic output files and folders in workflow-v1/ folder.
 ```

 ## Application Menus and Corresponding Workflow ##